Trade and store crypto

 Iceland’s Government has been supportive of the crypto economy, with a positive stance on VASPs, with many startups and businesses attracted by the crypto environment.
 Bitcoin trading in Iceland has been progressing smoothly the LocalBitcoins exchange is a leading exchange ranked by trading volumes.
 Iceland has a tradition of being a global investor – obviously keen to make up for the disastrous financial problems during the credit crunch.
 Bitcoin trading is seen as yet another means of spreading risk and enjoying investment opportunities outside of traditional financial services and products.
 Lowish tax and light-touch regulation are also a benefit to crypto in Iceland.

 Iceland’s central bank recently issued a detailed report on all aspects of Fintech within the country, acknowledging that cryptocurrency is not heavily regulated and subject to risks that the consumer must be made aware of.
-However, on the matters of a Central Bank Digital Currency (CBDC) the Bank states that it could be a feasible alternative to the traditional money payments system and it has an open mind about the pros and cons of a ‘Rafkrona’ centralized digital currency.
-Much, it seems, would depend upon the actual design of a CBDC according to Iceland’s central bank and, as in many countries, the assessment is ongoing.
+However, on the matters of a Central Bank Digital Currency (CBDC) the Central Bank’s ‘rafkróna’ work is still at research stage in 2025, no live pilot, no launch timetable.

 Taxes in Iceland